stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/validate-auto-reload/validate-auto-reload.md

     ![updated secret](images/updated-secret.png)

 1. Now let's go to `Pods` and see if the pod of our `review` application has reloaded.
-You will see the new pod for `review` is deploying and once it's in a `Running` state and `Ready 1/1`, the older pod will be `terminated`.
+You will see the new pod `review` is deploying and once it's in a `Running` state and `Ready 1/1`, the older pod will be `terminated`.

     ![deployment pod restarted](images/deployment-pod-restarted.png)
     ![older pod terminated](images/old-pod-terminated.png).